AlbinSidas/Pong/README.md

 * A better architecture than the current one would be to have socket connections towards the gameserver and let the gameserver announce updates on a set intervall rather than syncing requests depending on how often requests are arriving to the server.

+## Feedback on the intervju and things that will not be changed by the author
+* The synchronization problems which can occur and manifest in that a player can not move is most likely due to the implementation where the server checks how recent the most recent update was, if both clients sends updates in that short timespan one of the clients will never get to send it's moves and therefore on client does not get to make moves.

+* The server does not need to hold a 2d array rather it should just hold the dimensions as the only thing that is checked are the boundries within the gameboard world

+* The collisionhandling fits better in the gameBoard serverside to let the game handle the collision rather than letting the ball handle collision towards other entities as this will force the ball to know of other entities.

+* Only sending information with GET requests is not optimal in a security measure.

+* It's possible as the implementation holds right now for one client to start spamming updates while the ball is on the opposing side of the board  to speed up the updatespeed and also the updates of the ball and make the ball move faster than the fixed rate.
+This is a problem which I tried to handle with "timeSinceUpdate" yet this did not follow into the latest implementation and will cause problems if there's a malicious player.

+* Because of the request based architecture instead of a socket implementation the clients will send requests even when the player have not made a move and might therefore also overload the server.

+* To more accuretly represent the serverstate of the board the initialization function of the entities could be used each time instead of creating instances of the entity classes and updating only the positions of these entities.

+* The sizes of the entities should rather be within the entities rather being decided by the gameboard.

+* Probably some more comments were made but those are the ones i remember after ~10hrs.

+### Closing thoughts
+It was a very interesting project which gave me a heads up that I've got a lot to learn, especially in being able to handle more advanced networking between clients and especially within a server - client architecture.
+I could have used another tech-stack as using a javascript backend and a python3 frontend may seem a bit backwards to the usual case, and using already existing frameworks for a full python3 implementation could probably have worked better as python3 is the language I've worked in the longest.